An opportunity to chat.

 The Novus Ordo Mass is so tactile.
 Cuddle your neighbour, pinch her backside, or - for neighbours you aren't so keen on - give him a hearty kick in the ankle.
 This week's top score at St Tharg's is 36 Signs of Peace - this took brother Bosco about ten minutes to complete.
 Admittedly, he's now facing charges of assault, grievous bodily harm, and manslaughter (how was he to know that Sister Dominatrix would have a heart attack?) but it's all Biblical, innit?

 Kneeling down and receiving on the tongue are so rigid.
 Sidle up and grab the Host from the priest.
-Use the standard Vatican II liturgical response "Thanks, Daddy-o" rather than "Amen".
+Use the standard Vatican II liturgical response "Thanks, Daddy-o" rather than a silent "Amen".
 Do not cross yourself.
 Look!
 As with all these rituals, just do it whichever way you want.
 God doesn't expect our reverence, our sincerity, or even - these days - that anyone believes in Him.
 Ask the Bishop!